microsoft/MMdnn/mmdnn/conversion/tensorflow/README.md

 ### Convert models from IR to Tensorflow code snippet

-We can convert IR files to Tensorflow code snippet.
+We will give you an example to convert models from other frameworks to tensorflow.

 ```bash
 $ mmtocode -f tensorflow --IRModelPath resnet152.pb --IRWeightPath resnet152.npy --dstModelPath tf_resnet152.py